Nexium, Prilosec & Prevacid Lawsuit Attorneys

-If you experienced heartburn or acid reflux, you may have taken a drug known as a Proton Pump Inhibitor (PPI).
+If you have experienced heartburn or acid reflux, you may have taken a drug known as a Proton Pump Inhibitor (PPI).
 Common forms of these drugs include Nexium, Prilosec and Prevacid.
-Recently published research links these drugs to renal failure and chronic kidney disease.
-If you’ve been diagnosed with kidney disease or renal failure after taking Nexium, Prilosec or Prevacid, you could be entitled to financial compensation from the drug manufacturers.
-Please contact our Nexium attorneys at 1-800-805-2778 for a free case evaluation.
+Recently published research has linked these drugs to renal failure and chronic kidney disease.

 What is a PPI?